Religious persecution: Persecution of African traditional religions

 Traditional African religions have faced religious persecution from Christians and Muslims.
 Adherents of these religions have been forcefully converted to Islam and Christianity, demonized and marginalized.
-The atrocities include killings, waging war, destroying of sacred places, and other atrocities.
+The atrocities committed against African traditional religionists include mass killings, war victimization, and the desecration of sacred places.

 Persecution of Dogons

-For almost 1000 years, the Dogon people, an ancient tribe in Mali had faced religious and ethnic persecution—through jihads by dominant Muslim communities.
-These jihadic expeditions were undertaken in order to force the Dogon to abandon their traditional religious beliefs and convert to Islam.
-Such jihads caused the Dogon to abandon their original villages and move up to the cliffs of Bandiagara in search of a place where they could defend themselves more efficiently and escape persecution—which they often did by building their dwellings in little nooks and crannies.
-In the early era of French colonialism in Mali, the French authorities appointed Muslim relatives of El Hadj Umar Tall as chiefs of the Bandiagara—despite the fact that the area has been a Dogon area for centuries.
+For almost 1000 years, the Dogon people, an ancient tribe in Mali, has faced religious and ethnic persecution by Muslims waging jihad.
+Jihads were undertaken in order to force the Dogon to abandon their traditional religious beliefs and convert to Islam.
+Jihads led the Dogon to leave their villages and relocate to the Bandiagara Escarpment, seeking a safer location where they could better defend themselves and avoid persecution, often by constructing their homes in small crevices and hidden spots.
+During the early period of the French colonial empire's governance of Mali, French authorities appointed Muslim relatives of El Hadj Umar Tall as chiefs of the Bandiagara, even though the area had been a Dogon region for centuries.

-In 1864, Tidiani Tall, the nephew and successor of the 19th century Senegambian jihadist and Muslim leader—El Hadj Umar Tall, chose to make Bandiagara the capital of the Toucouleur Empire thereby exacerbating the inter-religious and inter-ethnic conflict.
-In recent years, the Dogon have accused the Fulanis of supporting Islamic terrorist groups like Al-Qaeda and they have also accused the Fulanis of sheltering members of these same terrorist groups in Dogon country, leading to the creation of the Dogon militia Dan Na Ambassagou in 2016—whose aim is to defend the Dogon against systematic attacks.
-That action resulted in the Ogossagou massacre of Fulanis in March 2019, and the Fula retaliated by committing the Sobane Da massacre in June of that year.
-In the wake of the Ogossagou massacre, the President of Mali, Ibrahim Boubacar Keïta and his government ordered the dissolution of Dan Na Ambassagou—whom they hold partly responsible for the attacks.
-The Dogon militia group denied its involvement in the massacre and it also rejected calls to disband itself.
+In the 21st century, the Dogon have accused the Fula people of supporting Islamic terrorist groups like Al-Qaeda and of sheltering members of these groups in Dogon territory.
+This led to the formation of the Dogon militia Dan Na Ambassagou in 2016 with the intent to defend the Dogon against systematic attacks.
+The creation of the militia resulted in the Ogossagou massacre of Fulanis in March 2019, prompting the Fulanis to retaliate with the Sobane Da massacre in June of the same year.
+Following the Ogossagou massacre, the president of Mali, Ibrahim Boubacar Keïta, and his government ordered the dissolution of Dan Na Ambassagou, blaming the group for some of the violence.
+The Dogon militia denied involvement in the massacre and rejected calls to disband.